Shaniwar Wada Palace in Pune

-Since most of the fort buildings were destroyed in fire, only some parts survived and are left for us.
+Since most of the fort buildings were destroyed in a fire, only some parts survived and are left for us.
 Only the following features are available to visit, others are only history and scholarly descriptions.

-- The five gates that include Dilli Darwaja, Mastani, Khirki, Ganesh and Jambhul Darwaja
+- The five gates that include Dilli Darwaja, Mastani, Khirki, Ganesh, and Jambhul Darwaja

 - The nine bastion forts with a garden complex that stands in Kasba Peth near Mula Mutha river